Sustainable Every Day Carry Items

 Moon Reusable Cup.
 Photograph: Moon

 The first cup is a Hunu cup, which I have carried around the university campus.
-I found this perfect for days where I was unsure if I wanted a hot drink and didn't want to carry a larger cup.
-The Hunu cup features a heat proof sleeve which is required to protect your hand from the heat transfer through silicone.
-However, using a silicone cup requires you to not flex the material to heavily, which is not a problem with stainless steel cups.
+I found this perfect for days when I was unsure if I wanted a hot drink and didn't want to carry a larger cup.
+The Hunu cup features a heatproof sleeve which is required to protect your hand from the heat transfer through silicone.
+However, using a silicone cup requires you to not flex the material too heavily, which is not a problem with stainless-steel cups.

 Produce Bags

 Produce bags could be an essential item to stow away should you find yourself buying loose items regularly.
-Produce bags can be made from cotton or plastic with some featuring a weight label for you to take into account the weight of the bag itself.
+Produce bags can be made from cotton or plastic, with some featuring a weight label for you to consider the weight of the bag itself.

 Reusable Bag(s)